-This job analysis is for a Foreman overseeing the work done by Automated Control Specialists working on the Satellite Transit System ("STS") in the Aviation Maintenance Department.
+This job analysis is for an Automated Control Specialist working on the Satellite Transit System ("STS") in the Aviation Maintenance Department.

 The STS at Sea-Tac Airport consists of a north and a south loop, with a shuttle track connecting the two loops.
 The Airport has 21 passenger cars that can be configured to meet passenger load demands.